sm-azure/CarND-Behavioral-Cloning-P3/README.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 All the training was performed on an AWS GPU instance.
 Using the adam optimizer, I did not have to choose the learning rate.
-The validation split was set to 20%.
 Also, it seemed like increasing the number of training epochs did not improve the training much, infact the validation loss started increasing after the first 3-5 iterations.

 #### 2. Final Model Architecture